opengamedata/opengamedata-unity/README.md

 ### Mirroring

 You can mirror your OpenGameData events to a secondary endpoint by calling `OGDLog.ConfigureMirroring()` with the given endpoint url as a string.
 You can optionally pass in an app id to use as an override for the endpoint.

+### Validation Files

+You can record your OpenGameData events to a local file for validation by calling `OGDLog.ConfigureLocalValidation()` during setup.
+In builds, this file will be stored in the program's persistent data path under `OGD/Validation/[sessionId]/validation.txt`.
+In the Unity Editor, the path is `Assets/OGD/Validation/[sessionId]/validation.txt`.

 ## Debugging